-There are a select few towns scattered across America for which the season never really ends thanks to names that capture the holiday spirit.
-Best of all, most host festivities both year-round and concentrated around the month of December.
+There are a select few towns scattered across America for which the holiday season never really ends, thanks to names that capture the holiday spirit and an embrace of the season in which most host festivities year-round and up their efforts around December.
 Looking for spots around the U.S. bursting with holiday spirit?
 Pay these towns a visit before the holiday season slips away.

-Originally founded in 1854 as Santa Fe, the name was changed two years later to avoid confusion with another Indiana town of the same name.
-The post office is now the only one bearing the name Santa Claus and receives thousands of letters to Santa each year.
+Founded in 1854 as Santa Fe, the name was changed two years later to avoid confusion with another Indiana town of the same name.
+The post office is now the only one bearing the name Santa Claus and gets thousands of letters to Santa each year.
 The town also boasts streets named for the Christmas season, a 40-ton Santa statue, and themed attractions open year-round including Frosty's Fun Center, Santa's Stables, and Santa's Candy Castle.

 This Santa Claus is too small for a post office with only 165 residents, but it still has Candy Cane Street and December Drive to fit the seasonal theme.
-The small area is dotted with themed business like Santa's Garden and decorated with garlands and other holiday iconography year-round.
+The small area is dotted with themed business and decorated with garlands and other holiday iconography year-round.

-Though a ghost town today, tourists driving between Phoenix and Las Vegas can glimpse the festive buildings of the town that was Santa Claus.
-California realtor Nina Talbot founded the town in 1937, which attracted attention for its holiday-themed businesses like the Santa Claus Inn and a children's train called Old 1225.
-Its popularity soon declined and the last operating business closed in 1995.
+Though a ghost town today, the town that was Santa Claus still has festive buildings that can be spotted by tourists driving between Phoenix and Las Vegas.
+California realtor Nina Talbot founded the town in 1937, which attracted attention for its holiday-themed businesses such as the Santa Claus Inn and a children's train called Old 1225.
+Its popularity soon declined, and the last operating business closed in 1995.

 This unincorporated community in northern Idaho took its name from the nearby Santa Anna Creek.
-In 2005, however, the town changed its name to SecretSanta.com and erected signs promoting the gift exchange site.
-In return, the town received $20,000 or more from the website.
-Only the post office -- one that fields numerous letters to Santa each year -- was allowed to keep its original name, and the rest of the town reverted to its original title after one year.
+In 2005, however, the town changed its name to SecretSanta.com and erected signs promoting the gift exchange website in return for about $20,000.
+Only the post office — one that fields numerous letters to Santa each year — was allowed to keep its original name, though the rest of the town reverted to its original title after one year.

 In 1938, Julius Thurson started a holiday-themed toy factory he called "Christmas" along the shores of Lake Superior.
 The factory was destroyed by a fire only two years later, but the town of same name he developed around it remains.
 With a current population of 400, Christmas is now known as a popular resort area for snowmobilers or cross-country skiers.

 Christmas Valley in central Oregon was named after nearby Christmas Lake, which was in turn named after pioneer Peter Christman.
-The non-festive origin of the town name didn't stop developer M. Penn Phillips from giving the streets names like Comet Lane and Snowman Road in the 1960s.
-The tiny unincorporated town serves about 400 Christmas cookies for their annual parade and caroling event—more cookies than the town has residents.
+The non-festive origin of the town name didn't stop developer M. Penn Phillips from giving the streets names such as Comet Lane and Snowman Road in the 1960s.

-Christmas Cove is both a body of water and a fishing village within the town of South Bristol populated by only 850 year-round residents.
+Christmas Cove is both a body of water and a fishing village within the town of South Bristol populated by fewer than 900 year-round residents.
 It was supposedly named by Captain John Smith when he anchored in the protected harbor on Christmas day during his 1614 voyage.
-Despite its festive name, the town is actually a yachting destination and thus welcomes far more visitors in summer.
+Despite its festive name, the town is actually a yachting destination, and welcomes far more visitors in summer.

-Bethlehem was founded in 1741 on Christmas Eve and later nicknamed "Christmas City, USA" in 1937, the same year the town first erected their Christmas star atop nearby South Mountain.
-The eight-pronged star is now 91 feet high and remains lit every day of the year.
+Bethlehem was founded in 1741 on Christmas Eve and nicknamed "Christmas City, USA" in 1937, the same year the town erected its first Christmas star atop nearby South Mountain.
+The current eight-pronged star is 91 feet high and remains lit every day of the year.
 In December, the rest of Bethlehem is lit up with 5,500 strands, or two miles' worth, of Christmas lights.

-The locals of this Bethlehem celebrate the anniversary of the nativity by recreating it at their Christmas in Bethlehem Drive-Thru.
+The locals of this Bethlehem celebrate the anniversary of the nativity by acting it out at their Christmas in Bethlehem Drive-Thru.
 Each year thousands of guests drive or walk through the town to see interactive nativity scenes organized by the townspeople, featuring a cast of roughly 100 biblical characters.